4lch3mis7/XGiF/README.md

 -D | --domains | Check domains from file
 -t | --threads | Number of threads to use (default=40) -v | --verbose | Enable Verbosity
+-s | --sublist3r | Enumerate subdomains using sublis3r (works with -d)
+-st | --sublis3r-threads | Number of threads to be used by sublist3r process (default=40)
 -h | --help | Show the help message and exit.

 ## Examples